 At HILLBRIDGES, we respect the rights of individuals, including those granted by the GDPR.
 Your rights pursuant to the GDPR in particular include the right to:

 - request a confirmation as to whether and why our firm processes your personal data, and to obtain a copy of this data,

-- require the firm to correct inaccurate or incomplete data,
+- request the firm to correct inaccurate or incomplete data,

-- request the deletion of personal data or that processing be stopped, for example, if personal data is no longer required for the specified processing purposes,
+- request the deletion of personal data, restriction of processing of personal data or that such processing be stopped, for example, if personal data is no longer necessary for the specified processing purposes,

 Should you wish to exercise any of your privacy rights, please email us at email@example.com and we will address your request in accordance with our mandatory obligations.
 That may also include our continuous processing of certain personal data of yours despite your request to delete your personal data or withdrawal of your previous consent, however only in the extent required or permitted by applicable laws (e.g.in connection with proving, enforcing or defending our claims, or to maintain compliance with our legal and regulatory obligations).

 If you believe the firm has not observed your privacy rights, you may file a complaint with the Office for Personal Data Protection of the Slovak Republic.

 Information on personal data processing will typically be provided free of charge.
 However, please note that in certain circumstances, especially if there are obviously unjustified or vexatious requests, we may reject your request or ask for a reasonable fee.